sumergoconicio/VTT2MDconverter/README.md

 Enter the path to your folder when prompted.
 Converted .md files will be saved in the same folder; the original .vtt files will be deleted.

-###Example
-Suppose you have the following file structure: project_folder/
-├── VTT2MDconverter.py
-├── my_subtitles.vtt

-After running the script, you will have: project_folder/
-├── VTT2MDconverter.py
-├── my_subtitles.md

 ### Customization
 To change which lines are extracted, adjust the styling_tag_pattern in the script.